dwyl/learn-devops/nodejs-digital-ocean-centos-dokku.md

 cat ~/.ssh/id_rsa.pub | ssh root@138.68.163.126 "sudo sshcommand acl-add dokku root"
 ```

-If you are using Dokku to deploy your app,
+If you are already logged into the server,
-run the following command on your _server_ instance:
+run the following command:
 ```
-ssh root@138.68.163.126
 cat ~/.ssh/id_rsa.pub | sudo sshcommand acl-add dokku root
 ```

-#### 3.b Need to _Remove_ the Dokku User?
+#### 3.i Need to _Remove_ the Dokku User?

+If you ever need to _remove_ the `dokku` user on the instance, run:

 ```
 sshcommand acl-remove <USER> <NAME>